Welche Arten von Feuchtesensoren gibt es und wo werden sie eingesetzt?

 Most of our crops and vegetable plants are grown in greenhouses.
 During the growth phase, the plants need special temperatures and humidity to grow optimally.
 In greenhouses and botanical greenhouses, however, it is often not easy to keep an eye on and therefore control the temperature and humidity at all levels.

 In tall glass buildings in particular, it therefore makes sense to monitor humidity and temperature with pendulum sensors under the ceiling or freely in the room.
-This is the only way to maintain the optimum humidity/temperature and adapt it to the needs of the respective plant species.
+Only in this way can the optimum humidity/temperature be maintained and adapted to the needs of the respective plant species.
 While tropical plants can tolerate humidity levels of up to 100 %, native plants or vegetables would die or be attacked by diseases.

-This humidity can lead to damage to the building structure, mold growth and associated health risks both outdoors (e.g. in underground garages, cellars or stables) and indoors under extreme conditions (sports halls, indoor swimming pools, communal showers, etc.).
-It is therefore advisable to keep an eye on humidity levels and take countermeasures in good time if limit values are exceeded.
+This humidity can lead to damage to the building structure, mold growth and associated health risks both outdoors (e.g. in underground garages, cellars or stables) and indoors under extreme conditions (sports halls, swimming pools, communal showers, etc.).
+It is therefore advisable to keep an eye on the humidity and to take countermeasures in good time if limit values are exceeded.

 Back to blog